Prosserc/python_chess/README.md

    2. After 50 moves without a pawn being moved or peice being taken (50 move rule);
 5. Help menu

-Left to do on bacic chess engine (for one player mode):
+Left to do on basic chess engine (for one player mode):
 ------------------------------------------------------

 1. Generalise code to look ahead x moves;